 Young ones will have fun playing hide-and-seek in a hollowed tree trunk tunnel at the back of the viewing gallery.
 While inside the tunnel, they will also find something special if they look upwards too.

 A nice feature of the Amazon Flooded Forest is an ascending path that encircles the display.
 There are multiple viewing ports along the path.
 These provide amazing vistas of the tank’s marine life from different levels.
 Swirling blue lights and enchanting music in the corridor makes it feel almost like swimming upstream as you walk up the slope.
-At the top of the ascent, it feels as if you has broken through the water’s surface to fresh air.
+At the top of the ascent, it feels as if you have broken through the water’s surface to fresh air.

 Shows and Feeding Times

 To get the most out of a visit to River Safari, catch the River Talk show.
 This is held twice daily at 11.00 am and 4.00 pm at Amazon Square, just outside the entrance to the Amazon River Quest.
 Enjoy close encounters with birds and animals that make their home along the banks of rivers.
-Meet Prickles the hedgehog and a crab-eating raccoon.
+Meet Prickles the hedgehog and a crab-eating racoon.
 It even features birds that swoop through the crowd and there are plenty of opportunities for visitors to touch the animals at the River Talk show.

 Is It Worth Visiting River Safari During the Soft Launch Phase?